Skip to content

 Always set a custom hotspot password

 The factory alternator123 is publicly documented — anyone in WiFi range could join and see your dashboard.
-Set a custom hotspot password even if you use Client mode normally, since the hotspot is your emergency fallback.
+Set a custom hotspot password even if you use Client mode normally, since the regulator's own hotspot is your emergency fallback.

 Tap Save Configuration.
 The regulator reboots (~3 s).